-Day-to-day management of the portfolio is the responsibility of John A. Carey, lead portfolio manager of the portfolio since 1990; Walter Hunnewell, Jr., portfolio manager of the portfolio since 2001; and Sammi Truong, associate portfolio manager of the portfolio since 2018.
-Mr. Carey, Mr. Hunnewell and Ms. Truong are supported by the domestic equity team.
+Day-to-day management of the portfolio is the responsibility of Edward T. Shadek Jr., Senior Vice President and Director of Mid Cap Value, U.S. of Amundi Pioneer (lead portfolio manager of the portfolio since 2013); Raymond Haddad, Vice President of Amundi Pioneer (portfolio manager of the portfolio since March 2018); and Timothy P. Stanish, Vice President of Amundi Pioneer (portfolio manager of the portfolio since September 2018).
+The domestic equity team supports Mr. Shadek, Mr. Haddad and Mr. Stanish.
 Members of this team manage other Pioneer funds investing primarily in U.S. equity securities.
 The portfolio managers and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi Pioneer's affiliates.
-Mr. Carey, a Managing Director and Director of Equity Income, U.S., of Amundi Pioneer, joined Amundi Pioneer as an analyst in 1979.
-Mr. Hunnewell, a Vice President of Amundi Pioneer, joined Amundi Pioneer as a portfolio manager in 2001 and has been an investment professional since 1985.
-Ms. Truong, a Vice President of Amundi Pioneer, joined Amundi Pioneer in 2001 and has been an investment professional since 2001.
+Mr. Shadek joined Amundi Pioneer in 2012.
+Prior to joining Amundi Pioneer, he was co-founder and portfolio manager at Shaylor Capital.
+From 1997 to 2009, Mr. Shadek was Senior Managing Director and Deputy Head of Investments at Putnam Investments.
+Mr. Haddad joined Amundi Pioneer in 2014.
+Prior to joining Amundi Pioneer, he was a General Partner at Cedrus Capital Management from 2011 to 2014.
+Mr. Stanish joined Amundi Pioneer in 2018.
+Prior to joining Amundi Pioneer, he was at EVA Dimensions LLC, where he served as Managing Director and Global Head of Fundamental Research from 2015 to 2018 and as a Senior Equity Analyst from 2012 to 2015.